South Korea Says It Won't Pull Out Of Japan Intel-Sharing Pact — For Now

 As the U.S. worked to preserve the intelligence pact, Secretary of Defense Mark Esper visited South Korea and spoke with President Moon Jae-in about GSOMIA last week.
 Secretary of State Mike Pompeo also discussed the deal with his South Korean counterpart, Foreign Minister Kang Kyung-wha, on Thursday night.

-Kang arrived in Japan on Friday night for the Group of 20 Foreign Ministers' Meeting, which is being held on Friday and Saturday in Nagoya.
+Kang arrived in Japan on Friday night for the Group of 20 meeting of foreign ministers, which is being held on Friday and Saturday in Nagoya.

 Moon's decision to leave GSOMIA has been a polarizing issue in South Korea, where protesters demonstrated both in favor of and against the deal.
 The president's critics are now saying Moon gave in to U.S. pressure to mend ties with Japan.